What Is Shock Advertising and Should You Use It?

 When Does Shock Advertising Have the Most Effect/Affect?

 If you use shock advertising, your advertisements will become a hot topic (not usually in a good way) on every social media platform.
-Even journalists will post about it, which will get the word out there, which will affect your sales or stock ratings.
+Even journalists will post about it, which will get the word out, affecting your sales or stock ratings.

 Shock Advertising Funnels